Jefferson Davis: Inauguration

-Before his resignation, Davis had sent a telegraph to Mississippi Governor John J. Pettus informing him that he was available to serve the state.
+Before his resignation, Davis had sent a telegram to Mississippi Governor John J. Pettus informing him that he was available to serve the state.
 On January 27, 1861, Pettus appointed him a major general of Mississippi's army.
 On February 9, Davis was unanimously elected to the provisional presidency of the Confederacy by a constitutional convention in Montgomery, Alabama including delegates from the six states that had seceded: South Carolina, Mississippi, Florida, Georgia, Louisiana, and Alabama.
 He was chosen because of his political prominence, his military reputation, and his moderate approach to secession, which Confederate leaders thought might persuade undecided Southerners to support their cause.
 He learned about his election the next day.
 Davis had been hoping for a military command, but he committed himself fully to his new role.
 Davis was inaugurated on February 18.

 Davis formed his cabinet by choosing a member from each of the states of the Confederacy, including Texas which had recently seceded: Robert Toombs of Georgia for Secretary of State, Christopher Memminger of South Carolina for Secretary of the Treasury, LeRoy Walker of Alabama for Secretary of War, John Reagan of Texas for Postmaster General, Judah P. Benjamin of Louisiana for Attorney General, and Stephen Mallory of Florida for Secretary of the Navy.
 Davis stood in for Mississippi.
 During his presidency, Davis's cabinet often changed; there were fourteen different appointees for the positions, including six secretaries of war.
 On November 6, 1861, Davis was elected president for a six-year term.
 He took office on February 22, 1862.